yohamta/furex/README.md

 	rootFlex.AlignContent = furex.AlignContentCenter
 	rootFlex.Wrap = furex.Wrap

-	// Make flexbox items on flexbox container for i := 0; i < 20; i++ {
+	// Add items to flexbox container
+	for i := 0; i < 20; i++ {
-		// Each flexbox item must have fixed size so far.
+		// Each flexbox item must have fixed size.
 		// In this case, the width is 50, height is 50.
-		// Box component is just an example of a component. rootFlex.AddChild(NewBox(50, 50, colors[i%3]))
+		// Box component is only an example custom component. rootFlex.AddChild(NewBox(50, 50, colors[i%3]))
 	}

-	// Layer: A Layer can be stacked inside a View layer := furex.NewLayerWithContainer(rootFlex)

-	// View: A View handles multiple layers of the UI and propagate UI events
-	//       such as touches or mouse click. g.view = furex.NewView()
-	g.view.Layout(0, 0, screenWidth, screenHeight)

-	// Add the layer to the View
-	g.view.AddLayer(layer)
-}
+	// View: A View has a flex container as a root of component tree view = furex.NewView(image.Rect(0, 0, screenWidth, screenHeight), rootFlex) }

 func (g *Game) Update() {
 	// Update the UI
-	g.view.Update()
+	view.Update()
 }

 func (g *Game) Draw(screen *ebiten.Image) {
 	// Draw the UI
-	g.view.Draw(screen)
+	view.Draw(screen)
 }
 ```